projectcaluma/caluma-interval/README.md

   -v, --version         show program's version number and exit
 ```

-The corresponding environment varibles are:
+The corresponding environment variables are:
- * CALUMA_URI
+ * CALUMA_ENDPOINT - defaults to `http://caluma:8000/graphql`
  * OIDC_CLIENT_ID
  * OIDC_CLIENT_SECRET
  * OIDC_TOKEN_URI

+Additional environment variables for when using the docker image:
+ * CALUMA_HOST - defaults to `caluma`
+ * CALUMA_PORT - defaults to `8000`

 To enable oidc authentication over plain http (only for testing!), set
 `OAUTHLIB_INSECURE_TRANSPORT` to `1`.

 ## Authentication
-As caluma uses OpenID Connect (OIDC), we need to fetch a token from the OIDC provider.
+As Caluma uses OpenID Connect (OIDC), we need to fetch a token from the OIDC provider.

 For this you have to provide a client id, client secret and a token uri.

-If none of them are provided, the client will make unauthenticated request, which
+If none of them are provided, the client will make unauthenticated requests, which
 (hopefully) will fail in your prod setup.

 ## ValidationClass

-You may want to add a custom ValidationClass to caluma in order to validate the content
+You may want to add a custom ValidationClass to Caluma in order to validate the content
 of `meta['interval']`:

 ```python